fujaba/fulibFx/docs/features/2-for.md

 fxFor.of(container, items, () -> new VBox(new Button("This is a button!"))); // Nodes can have children
 ```

-Unlike with controllers, it is not possible to pass static information in the form of paramters to nodes, as there is no
+Unlike with controllers, it is not possible to pass static information in the form of parameters to nodes, as there is no
 way of accessing them in the code.
 However, dynamic information in the form of an `BiConsumer` can be used just like with
 controllers.